LimeAkara/dashboard-visual/README.md

 # dashboard-visual

 This is my repo where I will share all the visuals of all the dasboards I've done since I've decided to become a Data Analyst.
+For now, all of them have been done on Power BI.
+But I plan to learn to use Tableau in the future too !

 ---